Xia Yan (Ming dynasty): Minister of Rites

 An examinee drunk in the cell, 1605.

 The Ministry of Rites was responsible for overseeing the civil service examinations.
 Xia attempted to influence the examination boards to favor candidates who used direct and clear language, while rejecting essays that were complex and unclear.
 He also paid attention to collections of essays published by successful candidates, which were meant to serve as instructional materials for students, but he was dissatisfied with the quality of these essays and demanded that they be thoroughly edited before publication to meet the desired exemplary standard.
 The condition of the state-run Imperial University was problematic.
 Many students who advanced to the university from prefectural and county schools were too old, of low quality, and generally not useful for the state administration.
 This was due to the flawed selection system, which favored only a small percentage of students in local schools known as "stipend students" who received state support.
-As a result, these coveted spots were often obtained by students from wealthy families who could afford to purchase them from the current incumbents.
+These coveted spots were often obtained by students from wealthy families who could afford to purchase them from the current incumbents.
 Among the stipend students, those who had been waiting the longest were sent to the university according to waiting lists, but they often failed the provincial examinations repeatedly.
 Xia did not attempt any major reform, but instead implemented a rule that students who were deemed unfit and too old upon arrival at the university would be sent home, but would still retain their status and privileges as students.
 He also allowed students from distant provinces who had failed the entrance examinations to remain in Beijing until the next examinations.
 In an effort to raise the prestige of the university, he organized an imperial visit in 1533, which was successful.
 Additionally, Xia tried to assist students from peripheral regions.
 For example, Liaodong students were allowed to take their provincial examinations in Beijing to avoid the arduous journey to Shandong (the Liaodong Peninsula belonged to Shandong Province, but after the interruption of sea communication in the late 15th century, students had to bypass the entire Bohai Sea).
 Similarly, Guizhou students were given their own provincial examinations in Guilin, the provincial capital, instead of having to travel to neighboring Yunnan Province.